fbpx

 Business organisations today are seeking well-rounded employees who can demonstrate strong communication skills across a range of mediums.
 This is particularly true across the areas of international business, enterprise management systems and cyber security.

-Throughout this unit, students develop their ability to identify, gather and present information in a range of oral, written and visual contexts, using digital and non-digital channels.
+Throughout this subject, students develop their ability to identify, gather and present information in a range of oral, written and visual contexts, using digital and non-digital channels.
 There is a focus on mobile communication and its effect on contemporary business practices with students exploring how globalisation and social media are changing business communication.

 Assessment Tasks:

-Presentations, Written reports, Group oral presentation
+Presentations, Written Reports, Group Oral Presentation

 BUS110 Quantitative Methods for Business